Does Pet Insurance Cover Cherry Eye?

 Do You Need Cherry Eye Coverage?

 According to a 2024 CareCredit study, cherry eye surgery costs an average of $505, though actual prices can vary based on your location, veterinarian and your pet’s specific treatment needs.
-Several factors can help you decide whether to prioritize cherry eye coverage when choosing a pet insurance policy.
+Several factors can help you decide whether pet insurance is worth it for cherry eye coverage.

 1. 1